 "Yep…that’s it," my co-worker answered, and they continued their search on the G-spot wall.

 Trust me, there is nothing I haven’t seen, heard or been asked yet.
 If I haven’t I’m sure it’s on its way.
 Keep that in mind the next time you have questions you feel too embarrassed to ask a clerk at your local sex shop!
-(Wanna find a great sex shop?
-Be a snob.
-Read more in Why I'm a Sex Shop Snob (and You Should Be Too).)
+(Read more: Sex Education and Sex Toy Shops.)

 My most memorable customer was a woman who had just undergone a double mastectomy and a full hysterectomy, all within a one-year period, and was having problems with her libido.